phe-sto/CoBOL-GraalVM/README.md

 -------------------

-This article's goal is to explain how the GraalVM could be running CoBOL on pretty much any platform **without package manager, only with the GraalVM and it's LLVM package**.
+This article's goal is to explain how the GraalVM could be running CoBOL on pretty much any platform **without package manager, only with the GraalVM and its LLVM package**.
 IT departments, mainly in financial institutions and governments are desperately seeking CoBOL and mainframe experts but the lack of training course and the repelling Z/OS TSO environment are not encouraging vocations.
 Another major issue with those technologies resides in the costs of mainframe licenses.
-I think, hope, both could be solved developing and running CoBOL in modern environments.
+I think, hope, both could be solved porting existing CoBOL in modern environments.
 In case you don't know, rewriting the code and just shutting down the mainframes is not an option, see this great [article](https://thenewstack.io/cobol-everywhere-will-maintain/).